 Hạnh Ngan Dé is located at 63 Cửa Bắc, Quán Thánh, Ba Đình, Hà Nội, Vietnam.

 Banh Mi (Baguette Sandwich)

-As hard as we tried, we never found the perfect Banh Mi in Hanoi, though we ate several in our quest.
+As hard as we tried, we never found the best Banh Mi in Hanoi, though we ate several in our noble quest.
 They were all good but not great.
-Though our quest continues for the Banh Mi greatness, we can’t neglect including the Vietnamese staple in our Hanoi food guide.
+Though our quest continues for Banh Mi greatness in Hanoi, we can’t neglect including the Hanoi cheap eats staple in our Hanoi eating guide.

 Pho Cuon (Rice Noodle Rolls)

 If you love rice noodles, then you will love Pho Cuon where big rice noodles are rolled around beef and green herbs to create a delightful finger food.
 If the delicate flavors aren’t enough for you, then ramp it up by dipping the Pho Cuon into Nuoc Cham, a mixture of fish sauce, sugar, vinegar and chili.

 We ate Pho Cuon at Phở Cuốn Hương Sơn; however, the neighborhood has several spots serving this dish.
 Look around and pick the restaurant that looks best to you.